Prepared for what?

 - What is my evacuation route?

-Step 2: Consider specific needs of your household.
+Step 2: Consider the specific needs of your household.

 - Different ages of members within your household